OsmanKandemir/indicator-intelligence/README.md

 ## Description

 Indicator collects informations (Static Files) to detect threats.
+Calculates hashes.

 Fundamental method of logic is IOC.
 An IOC is the cyber-equivalent of evidence left at a crime scene.